+Metrious د

 Interpretation of Data Presented 4

 Inpatients: All Respiratatory 5

 including confirmed or suspected

 COVID-19 (J00-J99 & U07) indicators

 Inpatients: All Respiratatory 6

 including confirmed or suspected

 COVID-19 (J00-J99 & U07) indicators

 Outpatients - General Practitioner : 7

 All Respiratory including confirmed

 or suspected COVID-19 (J00-J99 &

 U07) indicators

 Outpatients - General Practitioner : 8

 All Respiratory including confirmed

 or suspected COVID-19 (J00-J99 &

 U07) indicators

 Outpatients - Emergency 9

 Department : All Respiratory

 including confirmed or suspected

 COVID-19 (J00-J99 & U07) indicators

 Outpatients - Emergency 10

 Department : All Respiratory

 including confirmed or suspected

 COVID-19 (J00-J99 & U07) indicators

 References and Acknowledgement 11

-HIGHLIGHTS: WEEK 3
+HIGHLIGHTS: WEEK 17

-- During the last weeks of 2020 respiratory admissions increased to levels higher than those reached in the first wave in adult age groups and in several provinces with some reductions in the last reporting weeks. - Respiratory outpatient general practitioner consultations have increased in all provinces in recent weeks, reaching or exceeding the projected numbers in all provinces with available data and exceeding projected numbers among individuals aged ≥20 years. - Since the last weeks of 2020 there has been a sharp increase in the Eastern Cape, Gauteng, KwaZulu-Natal and the Western Cape, exceeding levels seen in the first wave in Western Cape and KwaZulu-Natal and among individuals aged ≥20 years.
+- During the last weeks of 2020 respiratory admissions increased to levels higher than those reached in the first wave in adult age groups and in several provinces.
+In the past few weeks there has been an increase in the Free State and North West provinces exceeding the expected numbers.
+Respiratory admissions in children <5 years have decreased over the past month - Respiratory outpatient general practitioner consultations increased in all provinces during the second wave, reaching or exceeding the projected numbers in all provinces with available data and exceeding projected numbers among individuals aged ≥20 years, decreasing over the past months.
+Consultations in children <5 years increased, but remained lower than projected numbers and have stabilized over the past month. - Outpatient emergency department consultations increased in all provinces during the last weeks of 2020 exceeding levels seen in the first wave in KwaZulu-Natal and the Western Cape, and among individuals aged ≥20 years, but have decreased over the past months.
+Respiratory consultations in all age groups slightly increased from early April to mid-April, then decreased, remaining below projected numbers.